ifmcjthenknczny/react-cv/README.md

 ## Description

 A React-cv is an interactive project that from provided data creates aesthetic software developer CV.
-Honestly, I created it because instead of learning LaTeX, I preferred to practise my CSS skills.
+Honestly, I created it because instead of learning LaTeX, I preferred to focus on practising my CSS/React skills.
 Project is a HTML-CSS-React-TS template that outputs page of A4 size, ready to be printed to pdf file.

 ## What you need to know - put briefly

 * Clone repo, install packages.
 Run.
 * Not long after start you will see a print window.
 Close it if you don't want to print it now.
-* Set boolean in `dataFlag.ts` to `true` if you want to use real data.
+* Duplicate `.env.example` file and change its name to `.env`.
+Insert `VITE_REAL_DATA_ENABLED=true` if you want to use real data, leave `VITE_REAL_DATA_ENABLED` as `false` if you do not.
 * Change data in every `data-real.ts` file by directory.
 Observe changes live.
 * `randomPokemonAddCount` in OtherSkills is highly recommended to be increased.